 3. Reimbursement of Costs.
-TEJAS shall reimburse HPL for all direct and indirect costs associated with the installation of the HPL’s hot tap and valve, the chromatograph, EFM/SCADA, RTU and communication equipment, including IRS tax gross-up.
-TEJAS shall also reimburse HPL for the IRS tax gross-up based upon the actual costs incurred for design, construction, and installation of the 1600 feet of 16-inch pipeline.
-HPL shall invoice TEJAS for such costs and TEJAS shall pay such invoice within 15 days of TEJAS’ receipt thereof.
+TEJAS shall be solely responsible for all direct and indirect costs associated with the installation of the TEJAS Facilities and the HPL Operated Facilities.
+TEJAS shall reimburse HPL for all direct and indirect costs associated with the installation of the HPL Facilities, including IRS tax gross-up.
+HPL shall invoice TEJAS for such costs and TEJAS shall pay such invoice within 15 days of TEJAS’ receipt thereof unless TEJAS reasonably disputes same.
+In the event of such a dispute TEJAS shall pay the undisputed portion of such billing within the time above provided, and the parties shall diligently pursue full resolution as to the disputed amounts.

 4. Easements and Permits.
-TEJAS shall obtain all clearances, permits, licenses, authorizations, easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the TEJAS Facilities and the HPL Facilities.
-The easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the HPL Facilities and the approximately 1600 feet of 16-inch pipeline shall be obtained by TEJAS in HPL’s name.
+TEJAS shall obtain all clearances, permits, licenses, authorizations, easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the TEJAS Facilities, the HPL Operated Facilities and the HPL Facilities.
+The easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the HPL Facilities shall be obtained by TEJAS in HPL’s name.
 The Parties and/or their designees shall have access to each other's facilities at all reasonable times.

 5. Operation.
 HPL shall operate and maintain or cause the operation and maintenance of the HPL Facilities and HPL Operated Facilities in accordance with the Standards and with sound and prudent natural gas pipeline industry practice and shall be fully responsible for the operation and maintenance thereof and for all cost, expense and risk associated therewith.
 TEJAS shall operate and maintain that portion of the TEJAS Facilities, excluding the HPL Operated Facilities, in accordance with sound and prudent natural gas industry practice and shall be fully responsible for the routine operation and maintenance thereof and for all cost and expense associated therewith.
 TEJAS shall be responsible for the electric power and phone service, required for the Interconnect.
+HPL shall invoice TEJAS on a monthly basis for all maintenance or capital expenditures performed by HPL on the HPL Operated Facilities for the previous month.
+TEJAS shall pay such invoice within 15 days of its receipt thereof.
+HPL shall notify TEJAS five (5) days prior to performing any scheduled maintenance or capital expenditures in excess of $3,000.00 for a single item for TEJAS’ approval, which shall not be unreasonably withheld.

 (i) Delivery Point.
 Custody of the gas shall transfer at the insulating flange located between the TEJAS Facilities and the HPL Facilities, as more specifically set forth on Exhibit "A" hereto.

 (ii) Quality Specifications and Measurement.
 All gas delivered to the Interconnect shall be measured in accordance with and shall conform to the Standards.
 Either Party shall at all times have the right to refuse delivery of gas not meeting the quality standards set forth in any applicable sales or transport agreements.
-Operation of the HPL Facilities by HPL or its designee shall include operation of the ultrasonic meter (the "Meter") and HPL shall give TEJAS twenty-four hour operational notice to HPL prior to any testing or calibrating of the Meters.
-TEJAS shall have the right to be present during testing or calibrating of the Meters; provided, if the HPL has given such notice to TEJAS and TEJAS is not present at the time specified, then HPL may proceed with the tests as though TEJAS were present, and the results therefrom shall be deemed correct and accurate.
+Operation of the HPL Facilities by HPL or its designee shall include operation of the ultrasonic meter (the "Meter") and HPL shall give TEJAS twenty-four hour operational notice prior to any testing or calibrating of the Meter.
+TEJAS shall have the right to be present during testing or calibrating of the Meter; provided, if HPL has given such notice to TEJAS and TEJAS is not present at the time specified, then HPL may proceed with the tests as though TEJAS were present, and the results therefrom shall be deemed correct and accurate.
 The Meter shall be used to perform custody transfer measurement of the gas.